InhyeLee-Data/MachineLearning2020/1.MovieReview_NLP_Supervised/README.md

 ### V2 ([Final Version](moviereviews_Inhye_RESUBMISSION_v1.ipynb).
 May 1 2020)

 #### Sentiment Analysis: IMDB dataset over Toxic Comments
-I chose the IMDB dataset in this Natural Language Processing Sentiment Analysis assignment because I wanted to spend time with the contents of storytelling rather than real life-based toxic comments.
+I chose the IMDB dataset for the Natural Language Processing Sentiment Analysis because I wanted to spend time with the contents within storytelling rather than real life-based toxic comments.

 ####  Vectorizer
 According to sources including [this](https://kavita-ganesan.com/hashingvectorizer-vs-countvectorizer/#.XquCxhNKh26), there are a few differences between Hashing Vectorizer and Count Vectorizer.
 The core strength of Hashing Vectorizer is that it excels in dealing with a large set of textual data, as it doesn't have to store individual vocabulary in memory (=>faster processing).
 This very nature also works as a weakness: you can not retrieve the actual token, for instance, for keyword extraction.